Dalinator/OptimizedRL/README.md

 ## Additional Code

 The original thesis has had additional work done.
-The addition is the KNN algorithms found in policy.py and is marked.
+The addition is the KNN algorithms, example 2 and PPO algorithm.